Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 In a Pass-the-Hash attack, the attacker steals the hash and sends it directly to a server instead of the password.
 The hash can be stolen either from a database or sniffed on the network.
 It allows to impersonate the user in servers that use the hash as an authentication input.
+It usually targets **NTLM** (New Technology LAN Manager) on Windows machines.

-**Mimikatz** is a penetration testing tool that automates the harvesting of hashes and the Pass-the-Hash attack.
+**Mimikatz** is an open-source penetration testing tool that automates the harvesting of hashes and the Pass-the-Hash attack.

 #### Birthday Attack